Asymptotic Theory of Tail Dependence and Bootstrap for Checkerboard Copulas: Introduction

-The weak convergence results established in Theorem~\ref{thm:weakconv_tail_checkerboard} yield a tight centered Gaussian limit for the empirical checkerboard tail copula process.
-However, the limiting covariance structure depends on the unknown tail copula and, in the unknown--marginal case, on its partial derivatives.
-These quantities are analytically intractable and cannot be consistently estimated in practice, which makes direct asymptotic inference infeasible.
-As an alternative, Bootstrap methods for copulas have been studied extensively in the literature over the years; see, among others, \citet{fermanian2004weak,GenestRemillard2008,BucherDette2010,Segers2012} for the empirical copula process and \citet{ChenFan2006} for smoothed copula estimators.
-However, as emphasized by \citet{BucherDette2013}, these methods are not suitable for tail copula inference.
-The fundamental reason is that tail copula estimators are based on only $k_n \ll n$ extreme observations, and resampling from the full empirical distribution fails to reproduce the correct asymptotic variability in the tail region.
-In particular, the classical empirical bootstrap is less reliable from the context of non-parametric estimation of tail empirical processes (cf. \citet{BucherDette2010}).
-To address this issue, \citet{BucherDette2013} proposed two multiplier bootstrap procedures for the empirical tail copula in the unknown--marginal case: a direct multiplier bootstrap, which mimics the entire tail copula process, and a partial derivatives multiplier bootstrap, which relies on explicit estimation of the partial derivatives of the tail copula.
-While both approaches are asymptotically valid, the latter requires additional smoothness assumptions and nonparametric estimation of derivatives, which is delicate in tail regions and sensitive to tuning parameters.
+\end{enumerate} The weak convergence results in Theorem~\ref{thm:weakconv_tail_checkerboard} establish a centered Gaussian limit for the empirical checkerboard tail copula process.
+However, the limiting covariance depends on unknown tail copulas and, in the unknown--marginal setting, on their partial derivatives, making direct asymptotic inference impractical.
+Bootstrap methods for copula processes have been widely studied; see, for example, \citet{fermanian2004weak,GenestRemillard2008,BucherDette2010,Segers2012} for empirical copulas and \citet{ChenFan2006} for smoothed copula estimators.
+Nevertheless, as noted by \citet{BucherDette2013}, standard bootstrap procedures are not directly suitable for tail copula inference because tail estimators depend only on the extreme observations with $k_n \ll n$.
+Consequently, resampling from the full empirical distribution fails to capture the correct tail variability, and the classical empirical bootstrap performs poorly for tail empirical processes; see also \citet{BucherDette2010}.
+To overcome these difficulties, \citet{BucherDette2013} proposed direct and partial-derivatives multiplier bootstrap methods for empirical tail copulas in the unknown--marginal case.
+Although both approaches are asymptotically valid, the partial-derivatives method requires additional smoothness assumptions and nonparametric estimation of derivatives in tail regions, which can be technically challenging and sensitive to tuning choices.